primap-community/unfccc_di_api/README.rst

 Warning
 -------

-Due to a recent change in the UNFCCC's API, this package is **not** functional anymore.
-We are looking for a fix, but can't promise anything.
+Due to a recent change in the UNFCCC's API, the UNFCCCApiReader class is **not functional** any more in standard environments.
+To continue to access the data, you have two options:
+1. Use the new ZenodoReader.
+It provides access using the `query` function like the UNFCCCApiReader, but only supports querying for a full dataset with all data.
+It relies on our `data package <https://doi.org/10.5281/zenodo.4198782>`_, which we update regularly; however, the data is naturally not as recent as querying from the API directly.
+2. Run your functions in an environment which is not blocked by the UNFCCC DI API.
+   According to our tests, Azure virtual machines work, as well as github hosted runners, with the exception of Mac OS runners.

 Features